11 Top-Rated Tourist Attractions in Ajman & Umm Al-Quwain

 Where to Stay in Ajman and Umm Al-Quwain for Sightseeing

-If you're visiting Ajman and Umm Al-Quwain for the first time, the best place to stay is on Ajman's white-sand beaches or near the Ajman Corniche, a waterfront promenade, where locals like to stroll.
-This area has a much broader selection of hotels than Umm Al-Quwain, to the north of Ajman.
-In Umm Al-Quwain, the Dreamland Aqua Park is popular with families, and an ocean-view hotel lies within walking distance.
-Below are some highly-rated hotels in these locations:
+If you're visiting Ajman and Umm Al-Quwain for the first time, the best place to stay is on Ajman's white-sand beaches that sit along the Ajman Corniche, a waterfront promenade, where locals like to stroll.

-- Luxury Hotels: On a private white-sand beach, Ajman Saray, A Luxury Collection Resort accents its contemporary styling with Arabian flourishes and offers a pool, spa, fitness center, and squash court.
-Also on a private beach in Ajman and within walking distance of the Corniche and the Ajman Museum, the Fairmont Ajman has impressive facilities, including a beautiful pool, plenty of restaurants, and a fitness center, while the adjacent Ajman Palace Hotel offers great beachfront value, with lovely ocean views from some of the rooms.
+- Luxury Hotels: With a private white-sand beach, Ajman Saray, A Luxury Collection Resort accents its contemporary styling with Arabian flourishes and offers a pool, spa, fitness center, and squash court.
+Nearby, also along the Corniche, the Fairmont Ajman is a thoroughly modern resort with impressive facilities, including a beautiful pool, good restaurants, and a fitness center, while the adjacent Bahi Ajman Palace Hotel offers great beachfront value with lovely ocean views from some of the rooms.

 - Mid-Range Hotels: A stay at Ramada Beach Hotel Ajman, opposite Ajman Beach, includes free access to a private stretch of sand.
 Suites with kitchenettes are available for longer stays.
-Ramada Hotel & Suites Ajman also offers spacious suites, near Al Tallah Camel Race Course.
-If you're traveling with children and planning a trip to the Dreamland Aqua Park, Barracuda Beach Resort, in Umm Al-Quwain, is right next door, with a large pool and ocean views.
+The Wyndham Garden Ajman Corniche offers a private beach just a short stroll across the Corniche, spacious modern rooms with balconies overlooking the sea, and a rooftop pool.

-- Budget Hotels: Less than ten minutes on foot from the Ajman Corniche, Habib Hotel Apartments has clean rooms with kitchenettes.
-Also in Ajman, Mermaid Beach Hotel compensates for its basic rooms with a prime location across the road from the beach, while the Safari Hotel Apartments, a little further back from the beach, has one- and two-bedroom apartments that are popular for longer stays.
+- Budget Hotels: Less than 10 minutes on foot from the Ajman Corniche, Habib Hotel Apartments has clean rooms with kitchenettes.
+The Safari Hotel Apartments, a little farther back from the beach, has one- and two-bedroom apartments, which are popular for longer stays.